 In June 2012, the United States Supreme Court upheld most aspects of the PPACA.
 However, the Court's decision gave states more freedom to reject increased federal funding for Medicaid.
-No longer are states required to expand Medicaid coverage to those earning up to 133 percent of the federal poverty level.
+States are no longer required to expand Medicaid coverage to those earning up to 133 percent of the federal poverty level.
 Consequently, state Medicaid expansion is voluntary.
 The position the states ultimately take to accept or reject the additional federal financial support will determine the total number of underserved US citizens who will receive health-care coverage under the PPACA.
-The impact of the Supreme Court's PPACA ruling on the total number of Medicaid enrollees is uncertain in 2012.
+The impact of the Supreme Court's PPACA ruling on the total number of Medicaid enrollees remains uncertain in 2013.

-The PPACA comes into effect in stages.
+The PPACA has come into effect in stages.
 Some provisions came into effect immediately, such as pre-existing condition insurance plans and Medicare rebates.
 As of September 2010, additional insurance reform provisions took effect, whereby insurance companies can no longer deny coverage to children based on pre-existing conditions, place lifetime limits on benefits or drop health coverage for an illness.
 Furthermore, young adults are permitted to stay on their parents' health plans until the age of 26.